A brief history of the Mu’tazila and their beliefs

 Tawheed and the Createdness of the Quran

-In 211/827 the Caliph al-Ma’mūn adopted this belief , eventually leading to a fully-fledged inquisition (218-237 /833-851) which started shortly before his death.
-[14] However we cannot be certain that the caliphs embraced the Mu’tazila theology wholeeartedly, as one of Ma’mūn’s advisors, Bishr al-Marīsī (d.218/833), had a determinist view of free will which was the diametric opposite of the Mu’tazila view of free will.
-[15]
+However, we cannot say definitively that the caliphs embraced the Mu’tazila theology wholeheartedly, as one of Ma’mūn’s advisors, Bishr al-Marīsī (d.
+218/833), had a determinist view of free will, which was the diametric opposite of the Mu’tazila view of free will.

 The status of the Companions